Chase Freedom Unlimited®

 Excellent-Good

-BestCards.com uses a variation of FICO Score 8, which is one of many different types of credit scores.
+BestCards refers to a variation of FICO Score 9, which is one of many different types of credit scores.
 A financial institution may use a different score when deciding whether to approve you for a credit card.
-Credit Needed: Excellent/ Good
+Please note that the range shown here is our own estimation and not a guarantee of credit needed to be approved for any given card.
+Recommended Credit: Excellent / Good

 Visa Processing Network